How to save power by adding a PIR motion sensor to your Raspberry Pi digital picture frame 2

 PIR motion sensors are very cheap and come at around 3€/$.
 As they are such low-value items, they are often resold in packs of three or five.
 I would suggest that you pick a pack of three as the sensors don’t seem to be of very high built quality and may be dead on arrival in some cases if you believe the comments section on Amazon.
 Or people just got the wiring wrong.

-I had ordered a PIR sensor because a Canadian reader of this blog had some issues with the instructions he had used and had asked for help.
-Given how cheap they are, I thought that this would be a good opportunity to give it a try myself and document the steps to get it going with a digital frame setup.
+I ordered a PIR sensor because a Canadian reader of this blog had some issues with the instructions he had used and asked for help.
+Given how cheap they are, I thought this would be a good opportunity to give it a try myself and document the steps to get it going with a digital frame setup.

 Click here to display content from YouTube.